joakim/kay/README.md

 greet "Joe"  --> "Hey, Joe!"
 ```

 An inline method implicitly returns the result of its expression.
-Here's a one-line greeter:
+Here's the above method as a one-liner:

 ```lua
 greet: '(name)' => "Hey, {name}!"